-The International Centre for Policing and Security (ICPS), based at the University of South Wales (USW) has been awarded three Jean Monnet (Erasmus Plus) grants from the European Commission to boost research into counter-terrorism and hybrid security.
+The International Centre for Policing and Security (ICPS) has been awarded three Jean Monnet (Erasmus Plus) grants from the European Commission to boost research into counter-terrorism and hybrid security.

 They are receiving €300,000 to establish the EU counter terrorism network EUCTER involving international academic collaborations to advance blended learning formats with a strong policy relevance in the area of the EU counter-terrorism.
 A further €100,000 is for a partnership with the University of the West of England (UWE) Bristol to progress research into European co-operation on security, crime and counter terrorism under the title ‘Virtually Excellent: Opening Britain to Europe and the World through Innovative Education on European Security (VIRTUE)’.
 Another €30,000 is to lead a module ‘EU Resilience against Hybrid Warfare - HYBRID’ to help students to identify and analyse hybrid tactics, particularly around cyber security.